samysellami/Imdb-scala/README.md

-# Lunatech IMDb Assessment
+# IMDb project

 ## Details:
 This project is based on the popular website [IMDb](https://www.imdb.com/) which offers movie and TV show information.
-Its consist of a a web application that can present the user with different informations depending on the entered endpoint
+Its consist of a a web application in *Scala* that can present the user with different informations depending on the entered endpoint

 ## Requirement: